 The following will be inspected by OpenPeppol and/or PA:

 Service Providers must plan for the renewal process to take up to 14 days outside known holiday seasons and longer than 14 days during holiday seasons.

-Average time for renewal is 2 days, however this depends upon availability at OpenPeppol/PA, delays in feedback from Service Providers and the amount of things to fix for the Service Provider to qualify for certificate renewal.
+Average time for renewal is 2 days, however this depends upon availability at OpenPeppol/PA, delays in feedback from Service Providers and the amount of things to fix for the Service Provider to qualify for certificate renewal, including reporting.